MalloZup/saint-build/README.md

 saint-build is composable and driven by the API.edn file.
 It uses atoms for storing the states, and it build a cache for don't sending same event, but it trigger only new events when needed.
 It is composable by design.

+# Who is using saint-build

+We are using saint-build dayly at [SUSE](https://github.com/SUSE)

 # Constraints